Alex313031/thorium/README.md

 &nbsp;&ndash; NEW: Thorium Special now also has experimental Android ARM32 & ARM64 builds. \
 &nbsp;&ndash; NEW: Thorium Special now also has New ARM32 & ARM64 builds for things like the Raspberry Pi.

 &nbsp;&nbsp;&ndash; Includes Widevine, FFmpeg, Chrome Plugins, as well as thinLTO, CFlag, LLVM Loop, and PGO compiler optimizations.
-It is built with SSE4, AVX, and FMA, so it won't launch on CPU's below 4th gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
-You can disable this and use regular SSE3 like Chromium and Chrome.
+It is built with SSE4, and AVX, so it won't launch on CPU's below 2nd gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
+You can disable this and use regular SSE3 like Chromium and Chrome, or builds from Thorium special of which some are SSE4 or SSE4.2.
 (See below.)

 ### EXPERIMENTAL FEATURES/DIFFERENCES BETWEEN CHROMIUM AND THORIUM
 > - Various compiler flags that improve performance and target AVX CPU's (read patches.md)